eyantraPB4224/.github/profile/README.md

 #### Rajvardhan Shriram
  - aka the Hardware Guy
- - The cill gym person, but serius in terms of work
+ - The chill gym person, but serius in terms of work
  - From EXTC
  - Speciality : Good at Team Leading, Team Managment and Hardware (Copellasim)